Qilibi Khan: During the reigns of Ashina Duojishi, Ashina Silifu, and Ashina Duobi

-He was born in 583.
-What is known is that he was of the same royal Ashina clan as the khans of Tujue, a grandson of Taspar Qaghan His father Tugruq Shad (咄六設) was a son of Taspar, which would make him to senior to Shibi Khagan, Chuluo Khagan and Illig Khagan who were brothers to each other and who successively served as khans.
-Despite Ashina Simo's royal lineage, it was said that on account of his appearance, which appeared more Sogdian than Tujue, Ashina Duojishi and Ashina Chuluo both suspected him of being born out of an adulterous relationship, and therefore did not entrust him with great authorities.
-Throughout their reigns, he thus only carried the title of Jiabi Tegin (夾畢特勒), and could not be a general.
-According to Suzuki Kosetsu, it was a political situation created by Issik Khagan's descendants, who did not want succession crisis.
-In 624, during a dispute that Eastern Tujue had with China's Tang Dynasty, which was then a vassal of Eastern Tujue, as part of the negotiations, Ashina Duobi sent Ashina Simo to meet with Emperor Gaozu of Tang, and Emperor Gaozu honored Ashina Simo with the title of Prince of Heshun.
+Qilibi Khan was born in 583.
+He was in the same royal Ashina clan as the khans of Turks and was a grandson of Taspar Qaghan.
+His father Tugruq Shad (咄六設) was a son of Taspar, which would make him to senior to Shibi Qaghan, Chuluo Qaghan and Illig Qaghan who were brothers and who successively served as khans.
+Despite Ashina Simo's royal lineage, it was said that on account of his appearance, which appeared more Sogdian than Turkic, Ashina Duojishi and Ashina Chuluo both suspected him of being born out of an adulterous relationship, and therefore did not entrust him with great authorities.
+Throughout their reigns, he only carried the title of Jiabi Tegin (夾畢特勒), and could not be a general.
+According to Suzuki Kosetsu, it was a political situation created by Issik Qaghan's descendants, who did not want a succession crisis.
+In 624, during a dispute that the Eastern Turks had with China's Tang dynasty, which was then a vassal of the Eastern Turks, as part of the negotiations, Ashina Duobi sent Ashina Simo to meet with Emperor Gaozu of Tang, and Emperor Gaozu honored Ashina Simo with the title of Prince of Heshun.

 Late in Ashina Duobi's reign, with Tang strengthening and Eastern Tujue weakening due to internal problems, many of Eastern Tujue tribes surrendered to Tang, and while apparently Tang made overtures to Ashina Simo, Ashina Simo remained faithful to Ashina Duobi.
 His faithfulness to Ashina Duobi continued even after Emperor Gaozu's son Emperor Taizong launched a major attack commanded by the general Li Jing in 629—such that when Tang forces captured Ashina Duobi in 630, Ashina Simo remained with him and was captured with him.
 Emperor Taizong was impressed with Ashina Simo's faithfulness and made him a general and a commandant, in command of the people formerly directly under Ashina Duobi.
 He also created Ashina Simo the Prince of Huaihua in 23 July 630.